kumargauravone/LearnJavaPrograms/README.md

 ## ✍️ Author

-- Author : Pramod Dutta
+- Author : Kumar Gaurav
-- Email : contact@thetestingacademy.com
+- Email : qakumargaurav@gmail.com

-# LearnJavaPrograms
+# Learn Java Programs

 🚀 This repository contains a structured collection of Java programs written for learning, daily practice, and interview preparation.
 The programs are organized day-wise based on a 10-day Java learning roadmap — each day targeting specific core Java concepts and real-world problem-solving patterns.